 Confidential crime reporting is an essential method of reporting.
 While the reporting of all crimes is encouraged, it is voluntary for victims and witnesses to do so.
 For that reason, we also have a policy for confidential crime reporting.
 If you are the victim of a crime and do not want to pursue action within the college procedures or the criminal justice system, you may still want to consider making a confidential report.
 The details of your incident can be reported without revealing your identity to the Chief Financial Officer, the Dean of Student Talent, the Director of Campus Life and/or the Campus Facilities and Security Manager.
 Reports filed in this matter are counted and disclosed in the annual crimes statistics for the college.
-The preferred and primary points of crime reporting should be the local police department and the office of the Chief Financial Officer and/or the Office of the Dean of Student Talent.
-If you choose to file a confidential report through the office of the Dean of Students and/or the Office of the Chief Financial Officer, with your permission, they can file a report on the details of the incident without revealing your identity.
+The preferred and primary points of crime reporting should be the local police department and the office of the Chief Financial Officer and/or the Cfief end of the Chief Financial Officer, with your permission, they can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, College personnel can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
 It is the policy of the College to encourage reporting of crimes even if the victim does not wish to file a complaint.
-The Chief Financial Officer is ultimately responsible for collecting, reporting, and disseminating the annual crime statistics from the local law enforcement agencies and Campus Security Authorities for inclusion in the Annual Crime Report.
+The Chief Financial Officer is ultimately responsible for collecting, reporting, and disseminating the annual crime statistics for the local law enforcement agencies and Campus Security Authorities for inclusion in the Annual Crime Report.